kajajelama/To_do_list/my-react-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+# you do not need those thing fot dev environment, this project is yet only for portfolio purposes.

 ### `npm test`